LLNL/serac/src/docs/sphinx/dev_guide/testing.rst

 =======

 Serac has two levels of tests, unit and integration.
-Unit tests are used to test and individual components of code, such as a class or function.
+Unit tests are used to test individual components of code, such as a class or function.
 While integration tests are for testing the code as a whole.
-For example, testing the `serac` driver through an input file against blessed answers.
+For example, testing the `serac` driver with an input file against blessed answers.

 Unit Tests